GuiziBr/GuiziBr/README.md

 ### Hi there 👋

 My name is Ricardo Guizi, I'm from Brazil.
-I'm currently working as Developer at BTG Pactual bank.
+I'm currently working as Software Engineer at Gupy.
 I'm currently learning NodeJs, ReacJs, Serverless, AWS and everything else I can.

 Would you like to find me?